 Question: Did Jacob curse Simeon and Levi or just their anger?
-Even when he rebuked them, he cursed only their anger; thus Balaam says (Numbers 23:8): "How can I curse whom has not cursed?"
-(Chumash)
+Even when he rebuked them, he cursed only their anger; thus Balaam says in Numbers 23:8: How will I curse whom Elohim has not cursed?
+Or how will I denounce whom יהוה has not denounced?
+Chumash

-8 Judah, אחה you are he whom your brothers will praise: your hand will be at the neck of your enemies; your father's children will bow down before you.
-C-MATS a) When the other sons of Jacob plotted to kill Joseph, Judah saved his life by arguing that selling him into slavery would be a more "profitable" solution (Genesis 37:26-27).
+Genesis 49:8 Judah, 778 you are he whom your brothers will praise: your hand will be at the neck of your enemies; your father's children will bow down before you.
+C-MATS